 The MHJ is calling for papers for its latest edition:

-The MHJ is calling for papers that explore the theme “Boundaries & Bodies” for its 2018 issue.
-These may address, but should not be limited to, questions of:
+The MHJ is calling for papers that explore the theme “(Dis)junctures” for its 2021 issue.
+These may address, but should not be limited to:

 - New methods/approaches (e.g. material culture/non-textual sources, affect, new materialism, history and the Anthropocene) and debates

 - The possibilities and tensions created by interdisciplinary approaches

 - Challenges and opportunities of changed circumstances for individuals, communities, national and transnational connections